rachitpti/QuotlyApp/README.md

 - I've attached resources below for our workshop :)
 - Quotes API link:- https://zenquotes.io/api/quotes (the data we will be using is (q = quote, a = author)
+- To accelerate our iOS Development we used [quicktype.com(https://quicktype.io) which will produce a Swift object arrangement for us based on the JSON structure.

 - Happy Swift Coding 👩‍💻👨‍💻